Expectations for the Pack

 - Hygiene – frequent, regular hand-washing; frequent cleaning of spaces

 - Distancing – minimizing, but not eliminating, physical proximity; limiting group sizes; creating physical barriers

 - Screening – staying home while sick; actively screening every day if it’s ok to come to work or class

-- Masks – wearing masks all the time in public, at meetings, at in-person classes, including instructors.
+- Masks – unvaccinated individuals should be wearing masks all the time in public, at meetings, at in-person classes, including instructors.